aig-hagen/probo2/README.md

 A python tool that bundles all functionalities needed to collect, validate, analyze, and represent data in the context of benchmarking argumentation solvers.

+## Changelog

+### v1.1 - 22.03.2023
++ **add-solver** command:
+    - Interface test checks all supported tasks and formats of solver
+    - ICCMA23 instance format (.i23) added to solver interface check
+    - Added progressbars to interface check
+    - Name is derived from path if not specified

++ **kwt-gen** command:
+  - Added instance generation via a config file ( see /generators/generator_configs/kwt_example.yaml)
+  - Added parsing of generated instances to ICCMA23 (.i23) format
+  - Added option to generate random query arguments for DS an DC tasks
+  - Added option to add generated instances as a benchmark to the database

++ **quick** command:
+    - Added new command to get a quick result for a single instance
++ **board** command:
+    - Added new command to create a dashboard for result visualization

++ Added calculation of node and edge homophily

 ## Table of Contents
 1.[Setup](#setup)